garthvh/garthvh.github.io/about.markdown

 ### Site Features

-I have been really impressed with using GitHub Pages and Jekyll to build out a nice static stie with templates
+I have been really impressed with using GitHub Pages and Jekyll to build out a nice static site with templates.
+The following features have been added to the blog and are built out dyanamically when the site is pushed to github.

 * [Sitemap File]({{ site.url }}sitemap.xml})
 * [Humans File]({{ site.url }}humans.txt})